Paying or contesting a fine or penalty notice when caught by a speed camera

 Deadlines

-If fined, the offender is asked to pay the sum due within 45 days from the date of the notice.
+You must pay the sum due within 45 days from receipt of the fine or penalty notice by post.

 The 45-day period is extended by a month for non-residents.